facebookresearch/Mephisto/docs/quickstart.md

 $ python static_test_script.py

 # This should launch a local server with the task hosted.
-# You can then navigate to the task in your browser and complete it.
+# You can then navigate to the task in your browser to complete the task.

+# TIP:
+# By default, tasks are run using a "mock" requester, and a "local" architect.
+# The "local" architect is reponsible for running a server on your local machine
+# to host the task, and the "mock" requester is a dummy account since we won't
+# be using an external crowd-provider platform such as mTurk to launch the task on.
+#
+# In the next step, we'll show you how to override these defaults so that you can
+# host the task on Heroku and run it on mTurk instead.

 # Once completed, a helper script is available for you to quickly
 # examine the results of the task: